 Why I want to remain an independent contractor: I love everything about freelancing: making my own schedule, being my own boss, the flexibility.
 I never have to ask an employer if I can take a day off to go to my child’s school.
 I just don’t take a job that day.
 As a freelancer, I am in control.

-What will happen if S863 (formerly S4204/A5936) becomes law: I’m worried not only about how this legislation will affect my family financially, but I’m also worried about how it will affect my industry.
+I’m worried not only about how anti-independent contractor regulations would affect my family financially, but I’m also worried about how it would affect my industry.
 The deaf community will be hurt.
 There are already so many jobs that go without interpreters that deaf people need, and this legislation would force even more deaf people to live without interpreters.